10up/distributor/README.md

 Syndicate
 =============

-Syndicate is a WordPress plugin allowing you to push and pull content to and from external websites and multisite blogs.
+Syndicate is a WordPress plugin allowing you to syndicate content to and from external websites and within multisite blogs.

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/08/10up_github_banner-2.png" width="850"></a>